jprtest101/normal/README.md

 # normal
-trying out typical full stack tools of today
+trying out typical full stack tools of today. some changes into feature branch.